ibrathesheriff/sheriffs-jailhouse/content/episodes/breaking-prod-it-doesnt-get-sillier-than-this.md

         server.sendmail(sender_email, receiver_email, message.as_string())
         server.close()
         return True
 except Exception as e:
     db.log_unexpected_error("emailer.send_email()",
                             "Failed to send an email to " + receiver_email + " causing exception: " + str(e))

     return False
 ```
 Everything seems fine initially, but a closer look reveals a curious sequence of function calls.

 **Q**: Wait why is the `send_email` function calling the `log_unexpected_error` function?
-**A**: My 3AM brain's answer was, if the platform fails to send an email because an error occurs there should be an error log entry for that.
+**A**: My 3AM brain's answer was - if the platform fails to send an email because an error occurs there should be an error log entry for that.
 It's an error after all.

 You guessed it, I forgot to account for the emailing system crashing.
 [RINAIBRA](/projects/rinaibra) was a maintenance communication system after all, the email system could never go down because how would our Users receive notifications?